N. Ramchander Rao

 Naraparaju Ramchander Rao (born 27 April 1959) is an Indian politician and advocate from Telangana.
-He is a member of Bharatiya Janata Party National Executive member, President for BJP's Hyderabad unit and a member of Bar Council of India.
-He served as the Member of Telangana Legislative Council (MLC) for Hyderabad, Ranga Reddy and Mahabubnagar Graduates' Constituency from 2015 to 2021.
-He is also on the General Council of NALSAR University of Law.
+He is a member of Bharatiya Janata Party and a member of Bar Council of India.
+He has been nominated as BJP Telangana state president on 30th June 2025 He served as the Member of Telangana Legislative Council (MLC) for Hyderabad, Ranga Reddy and Mahabubnagar Graduates' Constituency from 2015 to 2021.
+He’s serving as the membership drive incharge of Bharatiya Janata Party, Telangana.

 Ramchander Rao started his legal practice in Hyderabad in 1985.
 In 2014, he was elected as a member of the Bar Council of India.
 He has also been BJP's Chief Spokesperson and the General Secretary of undivided Andhra Pradesh State.

 Family

 Ramchander Rao's father, Professor NVRLN Rao, was Dean of the Faculty of Engineering for Osmania University.
-One of his brothers, N V Ramana Rao, is Director at National Institute of Technology, Warangal, Hyderabad.
-His sister Dr. Padmavathi is a gynaecologist.

-Rao was married to Savithri who died in February 2017 from prolonged illness.
-They have a daughter Amuktha Naraparaju working in Australia and son Avaneesh Naraparaju is a High court lawyer.
+His daughter Amuktha Naraparaju is based in Australia working as Director in the IT sector.
+His son Avaneesh Naraparaju is a practicing lawyer at Telangana High Court.
+His wife Savithri died in 2017 from prolonged illness.